Jonathan India Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in the league.
+- The Padres pitching staff ranks 19th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 4.67 team ERA that ranks 21st among all MLB pitching staffs.
+- The Padres have the 20th-ranked team ERA among all league pitching staffs (4.62).

-- Padres pitchers combine to give up 38 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- The Padres rank 22nd in baseball in home runs allowed (39 total, 1.3 per game).

-- In his most recent appearance on Tuesday against the Chicago Cubs, the lefty tossed five innings, allowing two earned runs while surrendering four hits.
+- In his most recent time out on Wednesday, the right-hander went five innings against the Chicago Cubs, allowing three earned runs while surrendering four hits.

-- The 30-year-old has put up a 5.87 ERA and 10.2 strikeouts per nine innings across five games this season, while giving up a batting average of .278 to opposing hitters.
+- In five games this season, the 31-year-old has put up an ERA of 6.75, with 8.2 strikeouts per nine innings.
+Opponents are batting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.